palinkas-jo-reggelt/hMailServer_2FA/README.md

  Gammu SMS

 # Instructions
- Fill out the variables in config.php
+ Rename config.php.dist to config.php and fill out the variables
  Fill out the mobile numbers and/or alternate email addresses in admin.php
  Let your users know the url for changing their password